 After adding a keyword from the title of a product as a negative, we learned that the impressions from that ASIN were not blocked!
 Even though we negative-phrased the keyword, it still didn’t work.

 Blocking Brand Names

-Does a negative-phrase work with blocking brands?
-If you’re trying to negate any impressions from your competitors products, being able to block a brand would be huge.
-Let’s say Nike wants to block all of the impressions from Adidas ASINs, that would be a game-changer.
-But is it possible?
-It’s not.
+Did a negative-phrase work with blocking brands?
+If you were trying to negate any impressions from your competitors products, brand blocking was huge.
+Let’s say Nike wants to block all of the impressions from Adidas ASINs.
+That would be a game-changer.
+But was it possible?
+It was not.